PX4/PX4-Devguide/concept-architecture.md

 ## Communication Architecture with the GCS

 The interaction with the ground control station (GCS) is handled through the "business logic" applications including the commander (general command & control, e.g. arming), the navigator (accepts missions and turns them into lower-level navigation primitives) and the mavlink application, which accepts MAVLink packets and converts them into the onboard uORB data structures.
-This isolation has been architected explicitely to avoid having a MAVLink dependency deep in the system.
+This isolation has been architected explicitly to avoid having a MAVLink dependency deep in the system.
 The MAVLink application also consumes a lot of sensor data and state estimates and sends them to the ground control station.

 {% mermaid %}
 graph TD;